-The Ninja Fit has a decent build quality.
+The Ninja Fit blender has a decent build quality.
 The motor base gear is similar to the Ninja Nutri-Βlender Plus, but there's a more robust mechanism around it to help hold the jars steady.
-There's also a rubber ring around the bottom of the motor base that helps it grip onto surfaces.
+There's a rubber ring around the bottom of the motor base that helps it grip onto surfaces.
 Unfortunately, the gears on the motor base and blade assembly are made of cheap-feeling plastic.
 The jar doesn't screw or lock onto the base either, so you have to hold it down to blend.
 Overall, it's not as well-built as the Ninja Foodi Power Nutri DUO.

 The Ninja Fit blender's power cord should be long enough to reach an outlet near your counter.
 There's no compartment to store it in when it's not in use.

-The Ninja Fit is a simple bullet blender that you operate by pushing down on the jar.
+It's a simple bullet blender you operate by pushing down on the jar.
 You can also simulate pulse mode by pressing and releasing in short intervals.
-There's one speed setting that's quite fast, and it's much quieter than the Ninja Foodi Power Nutri DUO.
+It doesn't have any automatic blending programs.

 The Ninja Fit comes in one variant with a black and silver color scheme.
 Our unit has the model number QΒ3001SS, and you can see its label here.
-It's also sometimes sold with the model numbers QΒ3000SS and QΒ3000SSW, but these appear to be identical, and we expect our results to be valid for those models as well.
+It's also sometimes sold with the model numbers QΒ3000SS and QΒ3000SSW, but these appear identical, and we expect our results to be valid for those models as well.
 If you come across another variant, please let us know in the discussions, and we'll update our review.

 The Ninja Fit is a simple bullet blender that's operated by pushing down on the jar, like the Ninja Nutri Ninja Pro or the Ninja Nutri-Blender Plus.
 It makes significantly better smoothies and almond butter but isn't nearly as good at crushing ice.
-This may be because its jars are smaller and have a different shape.
+It may be because its jars are smaller and have a different shape.
 Still, you can use it to crush ice without liquid in the jar, unlike some personal blenders, like the NutriΒullet Pro.
 Unfortunately, unlike most other Ninja blenders, the manufacturer doesn't have replacement jars or other parts for this model available on its website.